The tricks and secrets to building, planting, and growing a high yield raised bed vegetable garden. A master gardener

 Oh, and maybe coercing a couple of strapping guys would be helpful if you happen to have them on hand somewhere. 😉 But that’s optional.

 For the frame of the raised bed, cut two boards to 2 4′ lengths and 2 8′ lengths and lay them on the ground where you’d like to position the raised bed.

-Place the sheet of cardboard underneath the boards and attach the boards together at the corners with decking screws using your power drill.
+This is a great cheap DIY raised garden bed trick!
+Place sheets of old cardboard underneath the boards and attach the boards together at the corners with decking screws using your power drill.
+No need to buy landscaping fabric; just recycle the cardboard you have from old boxes.
+Cardboard is naturally rot resistant.

 And your box should end up looking something like this.
 The cardboard will break down over time, but it acts as a barrier to keep the weeds out.